devidokoro/Roll-a-ball/README.md

 Spacebar to Jump
 Escape to Pause

-Click game window once to lock the cursor
+Click game window once to lock the cursor.